prismskylabs/pycounters/docs/source/tutorial.rst

 ------------------------

 In the example so far, we've outputted the collected metrics to a JSON file.
 Using that JSON file, we can easily build simple tools to report the metrics further.
-The :ref:`pycounters.utils` package contains a set of utilities to help building such tools.
+The :ref:`pycounters_utils` package contains a set of utilities to help building such tools.

 At the moment, PyCounter comes with a utility to help writing `munin <http://munin-monitoring.org/>`_ plugins.